willbaskett/grokking_in_both_directions/README.md

 * Alternating left-to-right and right-to-left
 * Pseudo random sequence order traversal where the "next" token in the random sequence is likely to be located near the "previous" token in the original unscrambled sequence

+Data:
+* Training data consisted of 10,000 randomly generated two digit sum equality in the form a±b==c±d consisting of integers in the range -99 - +99
+* A leading and trailing padding token to indicate the start/end of each line, resulting in a maximum of 14 tokens

+Model/Training:
+* Utilized a ROAR model
+* layers = 32
+* model dim = 512
+* ff dim = 1024
+* attention heads = 8
+* Dropout = Randomly dropped between 0% and 100% of activations for each training sample.
+For each training sample/iteration the exact same nodes were dropped across all layers to encourage useful ensembling.
+* LR = 1e-3
+* Batch = 1024

 # Results: Proportion of Sequence Completions Which are Valid by Training Strategy

 ![Percent Valid](resources/percent_valid.png)